sirixdb/sirixdb.github.io/xquery-api.md

 new XQuery(query).evaluate(ctx);
 ```

-Loading a collection of XML files in Sirix is as simple as using the following query for instance (dir is a directory path and you're importing all files with an `.xml` suffix):
+Loading a collection of XML files in SirixDB is as simple as using the following query. `dir` is a directory path and we're importing all files with an `.xml` suffix:

 ```java
 final var ctx = SirixQueryContext.createWithNodeStore(store);